 Leadership is at the core of the Girl Guiding and Girl Scouting Movement.
-It runs through everything we do, from succession planning for our Member Organization’s national boards to empowering girls and young women to stand up and speak out on issues affecting them, to being a leader within one self to make positive choices.
+It runs through everything we do, from succession planning for our Member Organisation’s national boards to empowering girls and young women to stand up and speak out on issues affecting them, to being a leader within one self to make positive choices.

-To help girls and young women realize their full potential and contribute to the development of their communities, nationally and globally, we have developed an excellent WAGGGS Leadership Development Programme (WLDP).
+To help girls and young women realise their full potential and contribute to the development of their communities, nationally and globally, we have developed an excellent WAGGGS Leadership Development Programme (WLDP).
 The WLDP consists of eight modules, each covering a topic area that enhances leadership skills and personal growth and which supports national Girl Guide and Girl Scout associations in their growth and continued development.

 To equip leaders with the best possible skills in providing the WLDP, we have created the National Leadership Development Programmes (NLDP) – a programme aimed in training the trainers and building the capacity for further innovation in context-specific leadership development.

-A big part of the leadership programme is also the Juliet Low Seminars, first started in 1932 as an opportunity for young women to develop international leadership and friendship and understanding skills.
+A big part of the leadership programme is also the Juliette Low Seminars, first started in 1932 as an opportunity for young women to develop international leadership and friendship and understanding skills.
 The seminars became a continued tradition that lives on today and takes place at one of the WAGGGS world centres every triennium.

 WAGGGS not only speaks out on behalf of girls and young women everywhere, but also empowers young women to advocate for themselves.
 For us, advocacy means influencing people to take decisions that will improve our lives and the lives of others.